SK-EID/smart-id-java-client/README.md

 ### Feeding trusted certificates one by one

-It also possible to feed trusted certificates one by one.
+It is also possible to feed trusted certificates one by one.
 This can prove useful when trusted certificates are kept as application configuration property.

 ```java